systek/graphql-workshop/2_docs/backend.md

 }
 ```

-1. Add a `NewOrder` definition to your schema
+1. Add a `Order` definition to your schema
     - dishId: number
     - quantity: number
-1. Add a `Receipt` definition to your schema
-    - id: number
-    - delivery: String - date/time of expected delivery
-    - delivered: nullable String - date/time of delivery
-    - items: collection of `Dish` items
-1. Create a mutation, call it `order`, receive an array of `NewOrder` items.
+1. Create a mutation, call it `order`, receive an array of `Order` items.
 1. Create a mutation resolver for the new mutation
 1. Store the order in the system (you might need to extend your datasource).
 1. Return a `Receipt` to the user.

-### Back to queries: List all ingredients, supply a way to sort through params!

-1. Create a query called `ingredients`, with no params.
-It should just return a list of all ingredients in the database.
-1. Create a enum type, add it as an optional parameter to `ingredients`.
-When passed in you can sort the result differently.
-Make sure you parse the enum correctly.
-    - NAME: sort by name
-    - PRICE: sort by price

 ## 4. External integrations!

 You now probably have all your domain objects, let us extend them with some object-resolvers, and talk to some external APIs.